KILTprotocol/sdk-js/packages/did/README.md

 // Will print `did:kilt:4sxSYXakw1ZXBymzT9t3Yw91mUaqKST5bFUEjGEpvkTuckar`.
 console.log(did)

-// Submit the DID creation tx to the KILT blockchain after signing it with the KILT account specified. await BlockchainUtils.signAndSubmitTx(extrinsic, aliceKiltAccount, {
+// Submit the DID creation tx to the KILT blockchain after signing it with the KILT account specified in the creation operation. await BlockchainUtils.signAndSubmitTx(extrinsic, aliceKiltAccount, {
   resolveOn,
 })